BhavyaKohli/OPAS/README.md

 python run_inference.py --expt_id <expt_id> --device $device --dataset $dataset
 ```

-For cross-task results, simply change `$dataset` to a different dataset (assuming embedding dimensions, d_SR, etc are as described in the paper) at the time of running this command.
+For cross-task results, simply change `$dataset` to a different dataset (assuming embedding dimensions, $d_{SR}$, etc are as described in the paper) at the time of running this command.

+Note: there is a unique `run_inference_long_seq.py` as a companion script to `main_long_seq.py`.
+There is no companion inference script for `main_direct_score.py`.
+Please refer to the logfiles for those experiments to check test set metrics.

 ## ablations
 Refer to script `ablations.sh` for commands used to run the reported ablation studies.